-The bill also clarifies that the width of any intervening street or alley will not be included when determining the three hundred (300) feet distance for adjacent property owners.
-This act will apply to zoning changes made on and after July 1, 2026, and will take effect on the same date.
+The bill also clarifies that the width of any intervening street or alley will not be included when determining the three hundred (300) feet distance for adjacent owners.
+This act will apply to zoning changes made on or after July 1, 2026, and will take effect on the same date.

 Statutes affected: Introduced: 15-1-603